Boxer (armoured fighting vehicle): First generation of ambulances

+Second generation of ambulances

+The German Army ordered 38 ambulances to KNDS Deutschland in November 2025.

 Geniegroep / CRV-MPV (Combat Reconnaissance Vehicle - Multi-Purpose Vehicle)

 The Boxer Geniegroep (GNPR) was originally a Dutch-specific engineering and logistics support vehicle that is deployed for the transport of troops and engineer group equipment.
 It provides seating for six dismounts with space available for their personal equipment and an additional separate stowage section for munitions.
 It may be deployed as a support vehicle with other units or used for independent assignments such as route clearance, or as a protected work location during mine clearance or demolition operations.
 The Boxer GNGP replaces the YPR-765 prgm/PRCO-C3 variant of the AIFV (Armoured Infantry Fighting Vehicle).
 The Royal Netherlands Army initially ordered 53 GNPR, this later revised to 92, and has subsequently converted 12 of the 92 GNGP vehicles ordered to Boxer Battle Damage Repair (BDR) configuration.
 The BDR variant is able to accommodate the special equipment, tools, expendable and non-expendable supplies needed to carry out diagnoses, maintenance and minor repairs if required.
 Crew consists of an engineer commander, driver, observing commander, gunner, and five engineers.